Welcome Newly Admitted Students

 - email@example.com (New Student Orientation Questions)

-Students admitted into Letters and Sciences are those who are either undecided about a particular major or are undeclared.
+Students admitted into Letters and Sciences are those who are either undecided about a particular major or are still in the process of declaring their intended major.

-- Undecided students are those who applied to the University of Maryland with no major in mind.
+- Undecided students are those who applied to the University of Maryland without a specific major in mind.
 For undecided students, LTSC offers the opportunity to explore many fields of study before selecting a major.
-Along the way students also enroll in courses that fulfill the University’s General Education requirements, allowing them to explore different academic areas while fulfilling graduation requirements.
+Students will also enroll in courses that fulfill the University’s General Education requirements, allowing them to explore different academic areas while fulfilling graduation requirements.

-Most questions can be answered using this website, and remember- you will meet with an academic advisor, register for classes, and connect with other new students when you attend your New Student Orientation program.
+Most questions can be answered using this website.
+Remember, students will meet with an academic advisor, register for classes, and connect with other new students once they attend their New Student Orientation program.

 For more information select one of the following:

-All students within Letters and Sciences are assigned to an academic advisor who monitors their progress, helps them prepare for the future and serves as a campus resource.
-All students have mandatory advising required before they will be cleared to register for the upcoming semester.
-Students are required to meet with their assigned advisor between 2 to 3 times a semester depending on their class standing and status.
-To assist undecided students we include academic planning, as well as, career and major exploration as a requirement to be cleared for course registration.
+After Schedule Adjustment (first two weeks of classes), students within Letters and Sciences are assigned to an academic advisor who monitors their progress, helps the student explore academic majors, and serves as a campus resource.
+All students have mandatory advising requirements that must be satisfied each semester before they will be cleared to register for the upcoming semester.
+Students are required to meet with their assigned advisor at least twice during the semester, depending on their class standing and status.
+To assist undecided students, we include academic planning and career/major exploration as a requirement to be cleared for course registration.

 The following topics are covered during the advising appointments: